-We also explained how the advantages of DS are enhanced by a low-overhead implementation using mechanisms provided by the architecture, particularly in-memory atomic operations, diminishing the overall overhead of DS.
-As a result, finer task granularities can make the use of DS efficient.
+We also explained how the advantages of DS are further improved by a low-overhead implementation using mechanisms provided by the architecture, particularly inmemory atomic operations, diminishing the overall overhead of DS.
+As a result, DS can remain efficient for finer task granularities.